Apollo3zehn/PythonHealthChecker/README.md

 ## 1 Prerequisites
 - CherryPy
+- aiohttp
-- psutil (for the windows-service checker)
+- psutil (for the windows-service checker, optional)

 ## 2 What happens on failed checks?